rudrapoudel/level-set/README.md

 ##Otsu Threshold

 otsu_threshold.py: implementation of Otsu threshold in lua.
-Other two related files are for cross-validation from the python implementation.
+Other two related files are for cross-validation from the python skimage implementation.